thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-to enable the audit log, you should change it to inherit from `AuditDbContext`:
+In order to enable the audit log, you should change it to inherit from `AuditDbContext`:
 ```c#
 public class MyContext : AuditDbContext // <-- inherit from Audit.EntityFramework.AuditDbContext
 {